Nicola1971/IndexNow/README.md

 - Go to https://www.bing.com/indexnow/getstarted (or https://webmaster.yandex.ru/) and generate the API key
 - Upload the txt api key to the root of your website
-- Install The plugin with Evo Extras Module
+- Install IndexNow plugin with Evo Extras Module
 - Assign InstallNow Template Variable to your templates

 **IndexNow TV**: